Submitting Samples: Instructions for Accuracy

 Alternate Method: If an NMS PROTECTIKIT® hair collection kit is not available, head hair may be collected as follows:

 - Along a line drawn across the middle of the back of the head from the center of one ear to the center of the other, gather a lock of hair at least the thickness of a pencil, and tie it together near the root end (near the scalp) using a small string or a rubber band.

 - Cut the hair as close to the scalp as possible without cutting the scalp.

 - Maintain the horizontal position of the hairs in the bundle by wrapping the cut section in aluminum foil or plastic wrap.

-- Indicate the root-end and tip-end by marking the foil or plastic wrap with a permanent market or with a paper label.
+- Indicate the root-end and tip-end by marking the foil or plastic wrap with a permanent marker or with a paper label.
 Do not use tape directly on the hair.

 - Place the specimen in a clean, dry, labeled paper envelope for shipment to the laboratory.